How long does pellet food last after it's opened?

 How much Betta Bio-Gold should I feed my betta?

-For smaller bettas (1″-2″ in length) feed one pellet of Betta Bio-Gold® twice a day.
-When your betta reaches full size (about 4″ in length) feed no more than 2-3 pellets two (2) times a day depending on your betta’s eating habits.
+For smaller bettas (1″-1.5″ in length from the tip of their nose to the base of their tail, before the fins) we suggest using Micro Pellets® and feeding 6 pellets twice a day.
+For bettas 1.5” to 1.75” feed three (3) pellets of Betta Bio-Gold® two (2) times a day depending on your bettas eating habits.
+When your betta reaches full size (about 4″ in length) feed no more than four (4) pellets three (3) times a day depending on your betta’s eating habits.

 Do you ever have coupons for your food?